mattflug/FlugFolio/README.md

 ## Description

 Personal React Portfolio to showcase projects.
-This app is built using Ed Roh's design.
+This portfolio is built off Ed Roh's design.

 ![alt text](./src/assets/picjpg.jpg)
 The website can be found here: <a href="https://flug-folio-qeweijwcc-mattflug.vercel.app/" target="_blank">FlugFolio</a>